 2. Tables

 Easily insert tables to organize and present data clearly.
 You can adjust the number of rows and columns during insertion and customize them afterward.
+Tables are best for structured data comparisons—just remember to keep them clean and avoid overloading with text.
+Aligning columns and using alternating row colors can also improve readability.

 3. Pictures & Online Pictures